-Mutations in single gene may have shaped human cerebral cortexApril 28th, 2011 in Genetics /
+Mutations in single gene may have shaped human cerebral cortexApril 28, 2011 in Medicine & Health / Genetics

 The size and shape of the human cerebral cortex, an evolutionary marvel responsible for everything from Shakespeare's poetry to the atomic bomb, are largely influenced by mutations in a single gene, according to a team of researchers led by the Yale School of Medicine and three other universities.